Meat pie: History

-The origins of the meat pie have been traced back to the Neolithic period, around 9500 BC.
+The origins of the meat pie have been traced back to the Neolithic period, around 6000 BC.
 Versions of what are now known as pies were featured on ancient Egyptian tomb walls, and in ancient Greek and Roman texts.

 The ancient Egyptians' diet featured basic pies made from oat, wheat, rye, and barley, filled with honey and baked over hot coals.
 The Greeks used a flour-water paste resembling pie pastry, and filled it with meat.
 These pies were usually fried or cooked under coals.
 The Romans adopted the Greek creations, using a variety of meats, oysters, mussels, lampreys, and fish as filling and a mixture of flour, oil, and water for the crust.
 This 'pastry' cover was not meant to be eaten and was discarded.

 In Northern Europe, cooks made pastry with lard and butter to make a stiff dough that could hold an upright pie.
-These medieval pastry dishes were called "coffins/coffyns", that is, a basket or box, and were:

-savory meat pies with the crusts or pastry being tall, straight-sided with sealed-on floors and lids.
-Open-crust pastry (not tops or lids) were known as "traps."
+These medieval pastry dishes were called "coffins/coffyns", that is, a basket or box, and were savory meat pies with the crusts or pastry being tall, straight-sided with sealed-on floors and lids.
+Open-crust pastry (not tops or lids) were known as "traps".
 These pies held assorted meats and sauce components and were baked more like a modern casserole with no pan (the crust itself was the pan, its pastry tough and inedible).
 These crusts were often made several inches thick to withstand many hours of baking.

-Some historians suggest the tough, almost inedible, crust was given to the servants while the lords and ladies of the house ate the contents.
+Some historians suggest the tough crust was given to the servants while the lords and ladies of the house ate the contents.

 This pastry became a common dish in medieval times, and by the 14th century, came to be called a "pye" or "pie".
 Between 1387 and 1400, Geoffrey Chaucer wrote, in The Canterbury Tales, of a cook who "koude rooste, and sethe, and broille, and frye / Máken mortreux, and wel bake a pye".
 The etymology of the word is unknown, but may be related to the magpie (also called "pie"), perhaps because both were spotted, or because the bird collects miscellaneous articles, and almost anything can be wrapped in pastry and cooked.

 The French and Italians specialized in redefining the pastry of the pie, making it flakier and tastier by new methods of adding butter, rolling, and folding the dough.
 In 1440, the Paris pastry guild was recognized and started to expand their product—and so something like the modern day crust began to be used.

-Colonizers spread meat pies across the globe.
-The crust of the pie helped preserve food during the winter.
 Pies were not popular in the United States until the 1800s, and today most pies in the United States are meatless and sweet, except for pot pie.
 In Canada, on the other hand, both English and French meat pie traditions have persisted, notably the iconic tourtière of French Canada.